learn-co-curriculum/precollege-intro-software-engineering-track/day-06/lectures/object-oriented-group-project/README.md

 ## SWBATs
 + Work collaboratively to develop an object-oriented set of models that simulate real world environments.
++ Groups can choose to either do the Cash Register Lab, which is test driven, or the Snapchat project, where they'll build out the Snapchat user from scratch.

 ## Motivation / Why Should You Care?
 + The object-oriented group challenge involves building out a set of models that imitate the real world and interact with each other.
 Knowing object orientation like the back of your hand is essential to being a strong Ruby programmer.
 Whether you're building a simple command line application or a full-fledged web application, object orientation will help you build in an efficient, D.R.Y., and reusable manner.